 More information for prescribers can be found here

-Project Twenty21 has the support The Royal College of Psychiatrists, The British Pain Society, PLEA, patients, peers and medical cannabis campaigners.
+Project Twenty21 has the support of The Royal College of Psychiatrists, The British Pain Society, PLEA, patients, peers and medical cannabis campaigners.